Book Review: American Art Since 1945, by David Joseselit (which is a handy distillation of current art orthodoxy to deflate).

 You could be correct, but I’m going to go out on a limb and boldly declare this new manifestation of materiality documenting the intellectual and physical properties of the artist is utter bullshit.
 I’d bet money on it, and I don’t consider myself lucky so don’t bet unless I’m pretty damned sure I’m right.
 In this instance I’m quite confident because I made this image myself in Photoshop.

-Now, if you want to argue that I’m critiquing postmodern conceptual artists’ claims to super-genius status and the eschewing of the visual from visual art, while indeed doing this in a different
+Now, if you want to argue that I’m critiquing postmodern conceptual artists’ claims to super-genius status and the eschewing of the visual from of visual art, while indeed doing this in a different

 [There’s also a lot more where that came from which you will discover if you prowl around my site.
-The Wool and Prince pieces in this article are also by me.
-I find that a good way to undermine the pretensions of conceptual art (ex., “but you DIND’T do it!” ) is to make passable conceptual art.]
+The Wool and Prince pieces in this article are also parodies by me.
+I find that a good way to undermine the pretensions of conceptual art (ex., “but you DIDN’T do it!” ) is to make passable conceptual art.]

 Another approach to art